ooaklee/ghatd/docs/adr/adr005-add-external-notifier-for-push-notifications.md

 authentication and admin access control.

-V1 supports Web Push end-to-end (browser subscription through to delivery) and adds FCM registration hooks without introducing Firebase app configuration.
+V1 supports Web Push end-to-end (browser subscription through to delivery) and adds FCM registration and delivery hooks.
+FCM delivery is gated behind the `Enabled` flag and requires Firebase credentials.

 ## Discussion